alexandertrefz/essence/packages/website/optimisations.md

 **`and` and `or` keep eager evaluation.** Essence evaluates every Argument before the call, and JavaScript's `&&` and `||` do not evaluate their right-hand side when the left decides — so the two are the same Program only when the right-hand side has nothing to say.
-The pass proves that before it lowers one: the operand must reach no `__print`, no assignment, and no call it can not name.
-Names, member reads, literals, values built out of those, and calls to a short list of Integer and Boolean Methods qualify.
-Anything else — a call to a Function the Program wrote, an interpolated String, a Match — and the call stays exactly as it was, evaluating both operands as it always did.
+The pass proves that before it lowers one, of the WHOLE Argument and not just of the call standing at the top of it: nothing anywhere inside it may reach a `__print`, an assignment, or a call the Compiler can not name.
+Names, member reads, literals, values built out of those, and calls to a short list of Integer and Boolean Methods — each given values of its own kind — qualify.
+Anything else, a call to a Function the Program wrote, an interpolated String, a Match, a mixed-kind comparison that resolves through the covering `Number` Namespace, and the call stays exactly as it was, evaluating both operands as it always did.

-A Program that declares a Namespace of its own named `Integer`, `Boolean` or `String` is left alone entirely.
+A Namespace the Program declares of its own named `Integer`, `Boolean` or `String` is not one of those Methods, wherever it turns up.
 Such a Namespace can only be declared inside a block — the name is already taken at a Program's top level — and inside that block it REPLACES the builtin, so its `isLessThan` is a Method somebody wrote and answers whatever it was written to answer.
+So a call on a name the Program declares is never lowered, and it never counts as an Argument with nothing to say either: `false::and(5::isLessThan(3))` stays a call in a Program that wrote such a Namespace, because `Integer` there is that Program's and `&&` would skip it.

 This one runs inside the standard library as well, and that is where most of it
 lands: the bodies of `isLessThanOrEqualTo`, `subtract` and `isNot` are written